Dynamic Optimal Transport with Optimal Preferential Paths: Fixed preferential path

 for every $\psi \in C^1([0,1]^2)$.
 We refer to such conditions as ${\rm CE}(\Gamma)$ and if $(J_t,V_t,\rho_t,\mu_t,f_t,G^0_t,G^1_t)$ satisfies ${\rm CE}(\Gamma)$ we write $(J_t,V_t,\rho_t,\mu_t,f_t,G^0_t,G^1_t) \in {\rm CE}(\Gamma)$, where we keep implicit the dependence on initial and final data. \end{definition}

 \begin{remark} We point out that we are allowing mass to be exchanged tangentially at the boundary of $\Gamma$ at rate $\mathcal{G}^0$ (entering $\Gamma$) and $\mathcal{G}^1$ (exiting $\Gamma$).
-Moreover, we also note that Definition \ref{def:conteq} is independent of the choice of the parametrization for $\Gamma$.
+Moreover, we also note that Definition \ref{def:conteq} is independent of the choice of the injective parametrization for $\Gamma$ but it might reverse the interpretation of $\mathcal{G}^0$ and $\mathcal{G}^1$.
 This justifies the notation ${\rm CE}(\Gamma)$.
 Moreover it holds that

 where $\nabla_\Gamma$ is the gradient of the function $x \mapsto \psi(t,x)$ on the embedded manifold $\Gamma$.
 This motivates that Definition \ref{def:conteq} is nothing but the parametrized version of \eqref{eq:CE_intro}.
 The identity \eqref{eq:geometry} can be easily justified noticing that a local base of the tangent plane of $\Gamma$ in $p \in \Gamma$ is given by $\frac{\partial}{\partial x}\vert_p = \gamma'(\gamma^{-1}(p))$.
 Therefore from the definition of the Riemannian gradient we obtain